-Lear's contracts with its major customers generally provide for an annual productivity price reduction and the recovery of increases in material and labor costs in some contracts.
+Lear's contracts with its major customers generally provide for an annual productivity price reduction and, in some cases, provide for the recovery of increases in material and labor costs.
 Cost reduction through design changes, increased productivity and similar programs with the Company's suppliers generally have offset changes in selling prices.
 The Company's cost structure is comprised of a high percentage of variable costs.
 The Company believes that this structure provides it with additional flexibility during economic cycles.